Bulletin of the Atomic Scientists

 - Humanists free to think for themselves, using reason and knowledge, are best able to solve world problems.

 - Frankly, most people don’t have the freedom to do much thinking about world problems or even to gain much education.
 Most people are struggling to keep a roof over their heads and food on the table and their family members alive and intact.
-Humanism is quite frankly an elitist endeavor, not a democratic experience.
+Humanism is quite frankly an elitist pastime, not a democratic experience.

 - Humanists don’t accept “prefabricated” answers to the problem of life.